Herputt History, Family Crest & Coats of Arms

 Herputt is one of the names carried to England in the great wave of migration from Normandy following the Norman Conquest in 1066.
 It is based on the Germanic personal name Herbert.
 It is also an Old French given name derived from the Old German name Hariberct or Her(e)bert.
 This Germanic name contains the elements harja which means army and berhta, which means bright.
-This given name was borne by St. Herbert or Herebert (d.
+The name was first borne by St. Herbert or Herebert (d.
 687), who was an early "hermit, resided on the island in Derwentwater which still bears his name.
 He was a disciple and close friend of St. Cuthbert, to whom he paid an annual visit for spiritual advice.
 The two friends both died on 20 March 687, Herebert suffering much from sickness before his death."

 Early Origins of the Herputt family

 The surname Herputt was first found in the Domesday Book of 1086 where the Latin forms of the name, Herbertus and Hereberd were recorded.

 Herbertus capellanus was listed in Suffolk in 1148-1156.
 William Herebert was the first listing not in Latin in Dorset in 1206.
 Richard Herbert, Herebert, Herberd was found in the Assize Rolls for Worcester in 1221 and Johannes Herberti was found in Norfolk in 1230.